jonnonz1/nz-statute-book/acts/public/1975/treaty-of-waitangi-act-1975.md

   (b) the public notice to be given under section 8G,—

 ### 8E Issue of certificate on recommendation of Tribunal
-(1) The Minister within the meaning of section 4 of the Cadastral Survey Act 2002 shall, on receiving in respect of any land or interest in land a recommendation under—issue a certificate to the effect that the land or interest in land is no longer subject to resumption under section 27B of the State-Owned Enterprises Act 1986 or section 212 of the Education Act 1989.
+(1) The Minister within the meaning of section 4 of the Cadastral Survey Act 2002 shall, on receiving in respect of any land or interest in land a recommendation under—issue a certificate to the effect that the land or interest in land is no longer subject to resumption under section 27B of the State-Owned Enterprises Act 1986 or section 569 of the Education and Training Act 2020.
   (a) section 8A(2)﻿(a) or section 8A(2)﻿(b) or section 8A(2)﻿(c); or (b) section 8D(1),—
 (2) Where the land or the land in which the interest in land exists is subject to the Land Transfer Act 2017, the Minister within the meaning of section 4 of the Cadastral Survey Act 2002 shall cause a copy of the certificate to be lodged with the Registrar-General of Land.
-(3) The Registrar-General of Land shall, without fee,— (a) register the certificate against the record of title to the land or interest in land; and (b) take all steps necessary to discharge or cancel any memorials or entries showing that the land or interest in land is subject to resumption under section 27B of the State-Owned Enterprises Act 1986 or section 212 of the Education Act 1989.
+(3) The Registrar-General of Land shall, without fee,— (a) register the certificate against the record of title to the land or interest in land; and (b) take all steps necessary to discharge or cancel any memorials or entries showing that the land or interest in land is subject to resumption under section 27B of the State-Owned Enterprises Act 1986 or section 569 of the Education and Training Act 2020.
 (4) Where—the Minister within the meaning of section 4 of the Cadastral Survey Act 2002 shall cause a copy of the certificate to be lodged in the office of the Surveyor-General, and the Surveyor-General shall note the certificate upon the proper plans and records of the district affected.
   (a) the land or the land in which the interest in land exists is not subject to the Land Transfer Act 2017; and (b) instruments relating to the land or the interest in land are not registrable under the Deeds Registration Act 1908,—